 “The support we’ve had from DoubleClick and the trust we’ve enjoyed from TalkTalk has created a cross-pollination of ideas.
 We’ve done some really innovative things together,” says Morgan.
 “We are big fans of DoubleClick, and we constantly try to get people to switch over because it makes our lives so much easier.”

 Squires agrees and says the great results reaped by the HTML5 campaigns will only get more exciting.

 “We always made the assumption that adding mobile inventory would increase our costs, but it has done the opposite.
 Using DoubleClick Bid Manager and DoubleClick Rich Media, we’ve seen fruitful results, and now we are actively targeting mobile,” he says.

-TalkTalk will soon release its mobile-optimised site.
+TalkTalk will soon release its mobile-optimized site.
 With a customer journey completely tailored for mobile users, this telecom group will continue to punch above its weight.